What is the Virtual Reading Room?

 We recommend connecting to your session on a LAN connected device where possible, but most Wi-Fi connections will work suitably.

-*Please note that not all collection items will be suitable for this service, and some requests may be refused.
+*Please note that not all collection items will be suitable for this service due to size, condition, or copyright concerns, and some requests may be refused.

 Make a booking